What Are The Best Financial Modeling Tools in 2023?

 For example, look at a metric like burn rate.
 In order to calculate and forecast what your burn rate will be for the next 6-12 months, you need to know your revenue and expenses.

-If that data is stored in two different tools (Stripe and Quickbooks for instance), you need a place to combine them so you can calculate your burn rate.
+If that data is stored in two different tools, you need a place to combine them so you can calculate your burn rate.
 You would use your financial modeling tool to do that.

 Unless you plan to do all that math manually and know the right formulas off the top of your head, a financial modeling tool is going to save you hours of work.